Croatia

 The conditions of office of local elected representatives shall provide for free exercise of their functions.

-The rapporteurs consider that Croatia complies with Article 7 paragraph 1 of the Charter.
+In light of the above, the Republic of Croatia complies with Article 7, paragraph 1 of the Charter.

 Article 7.2